Gabrielmong/Gabrielmong/README.md

 ## Software Engineer

-Studying Computer Science and Working as as WebDev
+BE Computer Science and Working as as Web developer

 - 🌍 I'm based in Costa Rica
 - 🖥️ See my portfolio at [Gandalfio](http://gabrielmong.github.io/gandalfio/)